Gikoskos/libccr/Readme.md

 ## How to use

+Supported platforms are Linux, OSX and Windows (only tested with mingw and libwinpthread), but it can be used anywhere where there's support for pthreads.

-This library comes in two flavors: a [macro-only implementation](Doc.md#macro-api) that works simply by including the header file `ccr.h`, and a [regular library](Doc.md#library-api) `ccr.c` that can be compiled statically, and interfaced with, using the library API.
+The library comes in two flavors: a [macro-only implementation](Doc.md#macro-api) that works simply by including the header file `ccr.h`, and a [regular library](Doc.md#library-api) `ccr.c` that can be compiled statically, and interfaced with, using the library API.

 [Documentation and tutorials here](Doc.md).

 Various synchronization problems solved with `libccr` can be found on the folder `examples`.
+These make use of POSIX APIs like `strerror_r`, and VT100 terminal color codes, so they might not compile everywhere.

 ## License